EddieAbbondanzio/EdsAutoDetailing.com/content/services/vinyl-decal-removal/description.md

 ### Machine Polish to Blend Paint

 Once the vinyl and adhesive have been fully removed the area is machine polished to blend the paint.
 The paint that was previously hidden beneath the vinyl or decal is usually in a like new state because it's been protected from the elements.
-Polishing helps return the surronding paint to a like new state that will match the newly exposed paint to ensure a nice uniform finish.
+Polishing helps return the surrounding paint to a like new state that will match the newly exposed paint to ensure a nice uniform finish.